Hamiltonian Monte Carlo with Energy Conserving Subsampling: Related work

-The primary problem confronted in (ii) is not the size of $n$, but rather how to generate proposals which maintain a high acceptance probability and are also distant enough to avoid a highly persistent Markov chain for $\theta$.
-A useful approach is to simulate a discretized Langevin diffusion \citep{roberts1998optimal, nemeth2016particle} or, more generally, Hamilton's equations \citep{duane1987hybrid} and use the simulated draw as a proposal in the MH algorithm, so as to correct for the bias introduced by the discretization \citep{neal2011mcmc}.
+The primary problem confronted in ii) is how to generate proposals which maintain a high acceptance probability and are also distant enough to avoid a highly persistent Markov chain for the model parameter.
+A useful approach is to simulate a discretized Langevin diffusion \citep{roberts1998optimal, nemeth2016particle} or, more generally, Hamilton's equations \citep{duane1987hybrid} and use the simulated draw as a proposal in the MH algorithm to correct for the bias introduced by the discretization \citep{neal2011mcmc}.
+HMC provides a solution to ii) \citep{neal2011mcmc, betancourt2017conceptual}, but when combined with i), the algorithm becomes computationally intractable since simulating the Hamiltonian dynamics requires a large number of costly gradient evaluations for every proposed parameter value.